 Serve clients in a small to medium size firms in a variety of legal areas

 Many law graduates are interested in solo and small firms where the lawyers assist their client with a variety of legal matters.
 These lawyers will likely be handling estate planning, real estate transactions, family law, commercial law and contracts, criminal matters and personal injury matters.
 Students choosing this concentration will be prepared for a general practice where both legal knowledge and business knowledge is essential.
 Skills classes are emphasized.
-Students can enroll in Cooley clinics where they can appear in court under Michigan's third year practice rule or they can choose to extern with a small firm in any state in the country.
+Students can enroll in WMU-Cooley clinics where they can appear in court under Michigan's third year practice rule or they can choose to extern with a small firm in any state in the country.

 Patent, trademark and other intellectual property